lucas-piessevaux/lucas-piessevaux.github.io/index.md

 ***Presently,***

-I'm a third year PhD student at the University of Bonn supervised by [Markus Hausmann](https://staff.math.su.se/markus.hausmann/).
+I obtained my PhD at the University of Bonn under the supervision of [Markus Hausmann](https://staff.math.su.se/markus.hausmann/).

 ***Forthcomingly,***